-Today I’m going to take a break from my typical home decor posts and talk a little about blogging.
+Have you ever wanted to start a blog but didn’t know where to begin?
+Today I’m going to take a break from my typical home decor posts and share 10 tips on how to start a successful blog.
 When I first started my blog, I had no intention of ever posting anything about blogging; however, I’ve learned so much in this short time and I have become really passionate about sharing what I’ve learned.
 I’ve had so many friends tell me that they would love to start a blog, but aren’t quite sure where to start.
 So today I wanted to share some lessons learned and how I would do things differently if I started again.

 My husband will tell you that when I get something in my head, I go for it 100%.
 I guess that can be both good and bad.
 Good because I’m motivated and driven to accomplish things.
 But bad because sometimes I don’t think things through and consider what is involved before I begin.